 Center Seat Issues

-Studies show that the center of the vehicle rear seat is the safest spot to install your car seat — studies of injury data show a 43% lower risk of injury if the car seat placement is in the center of the back seat.
+Studies show that the center of the vehicle rear seat is the safest spot to install your car seat — studies of injury data show a 43% lower risk of injury if the car seat is placed in the center of the back seat.
 Now combine that information with the fact that LATCH connectors should be the easiest and safest way to install a car seat.
 What's the problem?
-Here's the rub.
 Most motor vehicles do not offer LATCH anchors in the center location, and even if the inner LATCH anchors from the side positions are close enough to use, most vehicle and seat manuals do not allow the use of these LATCH anchors for the center position installation.

-An excellent overview of this issue can be read on The Car Seat Lady's article on Using LATCH in the Center of the back seat.
+An excellent overview of this issue can be read on The Car Seat Lady's article on using LATCH in the center of the back seat.

 So if your vehicle doesn't allow the LATCH method in the center location, what is the best alternative?
 Should you use the center seat with a vehicle belt or the LATCH system on a side seat?
 One of the most important aspects of seat installation is that you ensure that the seat is securely and tightly anchored to the vehicle.

 The questions on installation in the center seat are: